 Receive the latest articles for free.
 Click here to get the Luxury Daily newsletters.

-Mobile brings online shopping back into the aisleBy a MCD columnist
+Mobile brings online shopping back into the aisleBy

 I was lucky enough to attend Mobile Shopping Fall in Austin, TX, last week along with a group of savvy retailers that are navigating the new mobile reality.